frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/dynamic-link-fields.md

 Below are the steps to insert Custom Dynamic Field.
 For instance, we will insert Dynamic Link Field in Journal Entry.

-#### Step 1: Insert Link Field for Doctype
+#### Step 1: Insert Link Field for DocType

-First, we will create a link field that will be linked to the Doctype.
+First, we will create a link field that will be linked to the DocType.

 <img alt="Custom Link Field" class="screenshot" src="{{docs_base_url}}/assets/img/customize/customize-dynamic-link-1.gif">

-By **Doctype** mentioned in the Option field, we mean parent Doctype.
-So, just like Quotation is one Doctype, which has multiple Quotation under it.
-Same way, Doctype is also a Doctype which has Sales Order, Purchase Order and other doctypes created as Doctype records.
+By **DocType** mentioned in the Option field, we mean parent DocType.
+So, just like Quotation is one DocType, which has multiple Quotation under it.
+Same way, DocType is also a DocType which has Sales Order, Purchase Order and other doctypes created as DocType records.

-**Doctype<br>**
+**DocType<br>**
 ---- Sales Order<br>
 ---- Purchase Invoice<br>
 ---- Quotation<br>